Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge

 Despite these works, statistical descriptions of many-body eigenstates in chaotic regimes that incorporate spatial locality as the fundamental building block still remain to be developed.
-The perspective that we take in this letter is to systematically construct RMT ensembles that capture increasingly finer features of typical quantum states of physical Hamiltonians by imprinting additional structure on quantum states, such as spatial locality and symmetries.
-An initial step in this direction was done in our recent work \cite{rodriguez2023quantifying} where we showed that the EE of mid-spectrum eigenstates of local Hamiltonian systems~(in the absence of any additional structure) is not described by plain RMT but, instead, by a constrained RMT ensemble that accounts for a U(1) scalar charge~\cite{rodriguez2023quantifying}---energy in {\it local} systems plays the role of the scalar charge.
-Similar arguments were put forward by Huang~\cite{huang2019universal,huang2021universal} to justify deviations from the maximal EE of eigenstates in local Hamiltonian systems. {Using this mapping between energy eigenstates and ensembles constrained by U(1) scalar charge, it is possible to derive analytic expressions for the asymptotic behavior of the EE entropy distributions, including $O(1)$ corrections and fluctuations, as calculations can be more easily done in the U(1) case.}
+The perspective that we take in this letter is to construct ensembles of pure random states that capture increasingly finer features of typical quantum states of physical Hamiltonians by imprinting symmetries on top of spatial locality.
+A first step in this direction was taken in our recent work \cite{rodriguez2023quantifying}, where we showed that the entanglement entropy (EE) statistics of mid-spectrum eigenstates in local many-body Hamiltonians is not described by the GOE ensemble but, instead, by a constrained ensemble that incorporates a U(1) scalar charge---energy in local systems plays the role of the scalar charge~\cite{rodriguez2023quantifying}.
+Similar arguments were used by Huang~\cite{huang2019universal,huang2021universal} to justify deviations from the maximal EE of eigenstates in local Hamiltonian systems. {Using this mapping between energy eigenstates and ensembles constrained by U(1) scalar charge, it is possible to derive analytic expressions for the asymptotic behavior of the EE entropy distributions, including $O(1)$ corrections and fluctuations, as calculations can be more easily done in the U(1) case.}

-More generally, here we demonstrate that we can accurately describe the entanglement patterns of eigenstates of physical systems---including $O(1)$ corrections and fluctuations---{in more general settings.
-We focus specifically on the simplest case of} Hamiltonian systems with an additional U(1) scalar charge, see Fig.\ref{fig:Fig1}.
-Systems with a U(1) scalar charge arise in models of experimental interest, such as magnetic systems, and systems with particle number conservation, such as interacting Fermi and Bose gases~\cite{trotzky2012probing, Tang2018thermal}.
-By systematically constructing RMT ensembles that account for conservation of energy and magnetization (or particle number), we accurately describe the ensemble properties of eigenstates {\it beyond} their average behavior, both analytically and numerically.
-Specifically, using this approach, we describe the entanglement patterns of mid-spectrum eigenstates, including their fluctuations, at all lengthscales (Figs.\ref{fig:Fig1} and \ref{fig:Fig2}).
+Here we show that we can accurately describe the entanglement patterns of many-body eigenstates in local systems---including $O(1)$ corrections and fluctuations---{in more general settings.
+We focus specifically on the simplest case of} Hamiltonian systems with an additional U(1) scalar charge that commutes with energy, see Fig.~\ref{fig:Fig1}.
+Systems with a U(1) scalar charge arise in many models of experimental interest, such as magnetic systems, and systems with particle number conservation, such as interacting Fermi and Bose gases~\cite{trotzky2012probing, Tang2018thermal}.
+By constructing random state ensembles that account for the conservation of energy and magnetization on top of spatial locality, we accurately describe the ensemble properties of eigenstates {\it beyond} their average volume-law behavior, both analytically and numerically (Figs.~\ref{fig:Fig1} and \ref{fig:Fig2}).
 Importantly, our results suggest the existence of universality in the $O(1)$ corrections and fluctuations of the EE distribution which is governed by the number of conserved charges, as discussed below.